By Jessie Butchley (Global Immigration Writer) and Lucy Halse (Content Marketing Associate)

 Countries around the world are developing remote work visas to help aid economic recovery

 With a potentially long-term shift to working from home, the effects of the Great Resignation and the COVID-19 pandemic, countries around the world are developing remote work programs to attract skilled foreign talent.
-In 2022, these countries are prime destinations for anyone looking for remote work opportunities.
+These countries are prime destinations for anyone looking for remote work opportunities.

 A running list of countries offering remote work visas